Sunday, December 20, 2020

 The distant place that lies within.

 Three different spiritual teachings point us to the resolution.
 The first comes from a familiar source (The teaching of Christ, as expressed by St.Paul the Apostle).
 The second and third sources are less familiar but dovetail with that of The Apostle.
-Let’s start with the second, move on to the third, and circle back to conclude with St.Paul.
+Let’s start with the second, move on to the third, and check back in to conclude with St.Paul.

-I came out on the chariot of the first gleam of light, and pursued my
+I came out on the chariot of the first gleam of light and pursued my

-voyage through the wildernesses of worlds leaving my track on many a star and planet.
+Voyage through the wildernesses of worlds, leaving my track on many a star and planet.

 It is the most distant course that comes nearest to thyself,

-and that training is the most intricate which leads to the utter simplicity of a tune.
+and that training is the most intricate, leading to a tune’s utter simplicity.

 The traveler has to knock at every alien door to come to his own,